Counsellors, Therapists and Professional Negligence: A Duty of Care?

 In our second presentation this season on working with clients for whom verbalising presents difficulties, Alan describes research into the effectiveness of reflective writing as a means for clients to process and symbolise trauma.
 Illustrated by case studies – including his own research – Alan offers practical guidance on how reflective writing can become integrated into talking therapy.

 Alan Priest is a UKCP Registered integrative psychotherapist and BACP Accredited counsellor.
 He teaches at the University of Salford and runs a private practice in Yorkshire.

 Friday 11 December 2015, 6.30pm-8.30pm.
 Cost £7.50 or free to members.
 This includes light refreshments.

-Katherine will talk about dissociative identity disorder as a multiple response to early trauma.
-Katherine is a psychologist in secondary care with the NHS Mental Health Services in Bolton and has a specialist interest in trauma.
+Our speaker will talk about dissociative identity disorder as a multiple response to early trauma.
+Our speaker is a psychologist in secondary care with the NHS Mental Health Services and has a specialist interest in trauma.

 As therapists we are aware of the richness and usefulness of the ideas about the unconscious from the founding of psychoanalysis onwards.
 Frank has some reservations about the nature of the unconscious.
 These were originally theoretical but later came to cast a different light on therapeutic practice and a different answer to the question of where do unconscious thoughts come from.
 Frank Kelley is a retired NHS psychodynamic counsellor.